 2.1 Literature Review and Identifying Overpasses

 A literature review was conducted to locate and identify overpasses worldwide and measure their structural dimensions.
 Keywords included “wildlife overpass”, “eco-duct”, “green bridge”, and “wildlife crossing structure”.
 The search engines Google and Google Scholar were used to collect pertinent peer-reviewed literature, government reports, websites, and overpass locations.
-Further consultation with various experts in the field helped to more comprehensive overpass inventory.
-Supporting information from the variety of sources was used to locate the structures in Google Earth Pro 7.3.4.8573 (64-bit).
+Further consultation with various experts in the field supplemented the inventory with additional structures.
+Supporting information from the variety of sources used to locate the structures in Google Earth Pro 7.3.4.8573 (64-bit).
 Overpasses were included in the review if they were visible on Google Earth Pro, if sufficient supporting information was available in order to locate the structures, and if the structure appeared to be built for use by wildlife.
 Multi-use overpasses, as described in Clevenger & Huijser (2011), (e.g. overpasses visibly paved with asphalt) were not included in the inventory.
 Landscape bridges (overpass structures >80m wide) that emphasize habitat connectivity and restoration at a larger scale were also excluded from the review (Iuell, B. (ed.)., 2003).
 To explore the relationship between overpass dimensions and wildlife crossing rates, species-specific wildlife crossing data was also collected from literature and government reports for a sub-sample of 12 overpasses located in western North America.
 Appropriate transportation professionals were contacted to obtain overpass dimensions and crossing data when not readily available in the literature.

 2.2 Measuring Dimensions